 Ideas That Shaped Our Modern World

 Humans are a problem-solving animal.
 We evolve both physically and mentally in response to challenges, which enables us to move beyond our inheritance.
+Throughout history, religion has always played a part.

 About 35,000 years ago, our ancestors first began to conceive of a tiered cosmos and to formulate rituals to engage influential forces above and below—an idea that has been with us ever since.